-Minimum adults or helpers: three, including the Leader in charge.
+Minimum adults or helpers : three, including the Leader in charge.

-Beavers, Cubs, Scouts, Explorers:

-Ratio: no recommended minimum ratio.
+Beavers, Cubs, Scouts, Explorers: Ratio: no recommended minimum ratio.
+Minimum adults or helpers: two, including the Leader in charge.

 b) for Section activities held away from the usual meeting place (but also see (c) below).